DAME WINNIE AKPANI: When Ibusa Think-Tank celebrated a corporate Titan - Vanguard News

 The mode was virtual , spiritual in hue as it was laced with prayers and a tonal appreciation of her strides.

-And there is indeed no question that Dame Akpani is an exemplar, not only to the bucolic kids and youths back home to her native Igbuzo ( Ibuzor ) now anglicised as Ibusa but to a nation in search of elpis, the mythological Greek personification of hope.
-For here was a child of a middle class parent that graduated with a BSc degree in Mathematics from the University of Benin.
+And there is indeed no question that Dame Akpani is an exemplar, not only to the bucolic kids and youths back home to her native Igbuzo ( Ibuzor ) now anglicised as Ibusa but to a nation in search of Elpis, the mythological Greek personification of hope.
+For here was a child of middle-class parents that graduated with a BSc degree in Mathematics from the University of Benin.

 This mindset is reflected in the form of her organisation’s colossal corporate social responsibility, CSR and her soulful relationship with people irrespective of their social standing.
 From her company’s host communities to the nation at large, in education, health care, security and police affairs, from the market women through artisans to many on the back street and the fringe of life, Dame Winnie Akpani and her company are helping them to turn the corner, making timeless contributions to their operations, welfare and general reconstruction of their life and living for good.